 Different corporate fitness trackers and wearables are good at keeping people accountable and inspiring to stick to the habit.
+They also help to track corporate exercise programs.
 And funny enough, we are probably the first generation of people who knows so many things about themselves.
 We track everything and can say how many hours we slept in the past month, how often mediated or fasted, how many calories eaten, and how many of them were burned.

 We get used to the trackers, and sometimes people fall to the dark side.
 A tracker starts to dictate the life of a user and not the other way around.
 There are some cases when people felt irritated when they forgot to wear a device, started to cheat with time zones to have an extra minute to complete the step challenge.
 That's why putting a reward into the equation, make sure it doesn't force negative behavior.

 In the beginning, most probably, the most engaged employees will be the ones who have a somewhat healthy lifestyle and would do sports even without corporate fitness plans.
 But the goal is to engage as many people as possible, especially those who are at the most risk and already experience some lifestyle diseases.